-There are two types of marriages recognized by the Florida family court system when it comes to granting an annulment- void and voidable marriage.
+The Florida family court system recognizes two types of marriages when it comes to granting an annulment: void and voidable marriage.

 A void marriage is one that is invalid from the very moment the parties entered into the marriage.
 These unions are so defective that the law makes them unequivocally invalid.
-A void marriage may be challenged at any time during the life of the marriage and not just by one of the spouses.
-It can be questioned by a family member, a close friend, really anyone.
+You or your spouse can challenge a void marriage at any time during the life of the marriage.
+Really anyone can question the marriage, including a family member or close friend.
 For example, an incestuous marriage is a void marriage.

 A voidable marriage is one that was valid at its onset but was later determined to be questionable.
 For instance, one or both spouses were deemed mentally unable to make logical decisions at the time of the marriage.

 Determining where your marriage falls in these descriptions can be complicated and the direction of a family law attorney is important.
 The Law Office of A. Sam Jubran, P.A. represent many clients who’ve sought and attained a Florida annulment.
 We have an expansive breadth of understanding of this process.